-In this article, we'll look at how to map the ip address of a device to the physical interface of a Cisco switch.
+In this article, we'll look at how to map a device's IP address to the physical interface of a Cisco switch.

-Let's suppose we're in the case of the architecture below and we want to know which IP addresses are connected to interfaces Gi1/0/1 and Gi1/0/2.
+Let's assume that we're in the case of the architecture below, and that we want to know which IP addresses are connected to interfaces Gi1/0/1 and Gi1/0/2.

 switch01(config)# interface vlan 1